jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 <dd>15 - 20 minutes</dd>
 <dt>Cook Time</dt>
 <dd>Under 1 Hour</dd>
-<dt>What You'll Need</dt>
+<dt>Tool's You'll Need</dt>
 <dd>Dutch Oven or Large Pot</dd>
 <dd>Spatula</dd>
 <dd>Kitchen Knife</dd>
-<dd>Table Spoon</dd>
+<dd>Table Spoon for Measurement's</dd>
 <dd>Serving Spoon/Ladel</dd>
 <dd>(Optional) Blender</dd>
 </dl>

 ### Ingredients
-- Red Thai Curry Paste (Panang is my Recommended Curry Paste, 2 tablespoons)
+- Red Thai Curry Paste (2 tablespoons, _Panang is my Recommended Curry Paste_)
-- Coconut Milk (Buy a Box or a Few Cans, Having Extra can help to Dilute if needed)
+- Coconut Milk (Buy a Box, 33.8 oz or a few cans.
+Having Extra can help to Dilute the heat of the Curry if needed)
-- Rice or Noodles (1 Cup of Rice)
+- Rice or Noodles to serve the goodness on top of (1+ Cup of Rice, it's impossible to gauge the amount of Noodles so do what meets you and your guest needs)
 - 1 Yellow Onion (Diced)
 - Green Onion (Thinly Sliced including White and Green bits)
 - Garlic (Mince 2-3 or more Cloves, you can substitute with Garlic Powder if you'd like)
+  - If you are a garlic lover like I am then put as much as you like!
 - Soy Sauce (3 Tablespoons)
-- Fish Sauce (Couple of Dashes)
+- Fish Sauce (Couple Dashes)
-- Protein of Your Choice!
-Here are some suggestions (1 - 1.5 pounds chopped into bite sized cubes):
+- **Protein of Your Choice!** Here are some suggestions (1 - 1.5 pounds cut into bite sized cubes):
-  - Chicken Thighs
+  - Chicken Thighs _(has the fat content to not dry out)_
   - Pork
   - Beef
   - Tofu (Firm)
-- Bok Choi or Another Leafy Green
+- Bok Choy or Other Leafy Green _(Swiss Chard is a nutritional powerhouse)_
-- Bamboo Shoots or Shredder Carrots to provide some crunch
+- Bamboo Shoots or Shredded Carrots to provide some crunch. **Note**: Peanuts are also good to throw on this dish for added crunch and fat content.
-- Olive Oil/Any Cooking Oil
+- Olive Oil/Any Cooking Oil you have
 - Salt
 - _(Optional)_ Thai Eggplant (Cut into Quarters)
 - _(Optional)_ Sesame Oil (Just a Dash)